 Continue by motorcoach to Ely and ride the Nevada Northern Railway for a journey back in time when the iron horse ruled the rails.
 This living, breathing, operating historic railroad allows groups to experience a working 19th century steam railroad.
 It’s gritty.
 It’s dirty.
 It smells of coal smoke, creosote and sweat.
 It is the last of its kind, the sole survivor from a grand era of railroading in the Silver State.
 An excellent museum can be found at the depot, which is now a National Historic Landmark and America’s best preserved short-line railroad facility still in existence.

 Scenic two-hour roundtrip excursions operate on the weekends from early April through January, with weekday operations from Memorial Day through September.
-Special event excursions include the BBQ Train, Wine Train, Chocolate Train and Polar Express.
+Special event excursions include the Taste of Italy dinner train, Haunted Ghost Train and Santa’s Reindeer Flyer.

 Finally, continue by motorcoach to historic Boulder City, just south of Las Vegas, and enjoy the Nevada Southern Railway as it travels across the 1931 route to the Railroad Pass Hotel and back.
 This 45-minute roundtrip features three air-conditioned/heated cars, an open-air car and a generator car, following the route that supplied materials to Boulder City during the construction of Hoover Dam.
 There are four scheduled trips each Saturday and Sunday departing from the station at Yucca Street.

-For groups yearning to experience the rhythm of the rails and colorful narration by train personnel, along with spectacular scenery, American history and a wide variety of entertainment options, Nevada’s railroad destinations have just the ticket.
+For groups yearning to experience the rhythm of the rails and colorful narration by train personnel, along with spectacular scenery, American history and a wide variety of entertainment options, these Nevada train rides have just the ticket.